-Once I made the connection, though, I knew I had to find better options.
+Once I did make this connection, I knew I had to find better options.

 Look at what you’re using for coffee, is the hot liquid touching plastic?

 Notice the picture above?
-I’ve never had one of those handy, but expensive, Keurig coffee makers, which uses pricey individual coffee refill packages made of plastic.
+I’ve never had one of those handy, but expensive, Keurig coffee makers, which uses pricey individual coffee refill packages made of plastic (and who knows where they source their coffee beans from?).
 But we did have a typical coffee maker on the counter with plastic all through it, and I also used a plastic one-cup “pour-over” type of gadget for my everyday coffee.
 When I began thinking more about this, I started researching and asking around on Facebook, and here’s what I ended up with…

 What we use for coffee now, all plastic-free!

 - I love our new percolator coffeemaker, made of all stainless steel!
 It’s super easy too, now that I’ve got the insides figured out.
 We only use this one on the weekends or when we have company over.
 Some people say percolator coffee tastes better than coffee in a regular coffee pot, but I don’t notice a difference.
 It just feels good knowing that it’s not touching any plastic.

 - I bought this new pour-over type one-cup coffee maker made of porcelain for everyday use, instead of making a whole pot in the percolator.
 You just put the filter in, add coffee, pour hot water over the top and it drips into your cup.
 There are others who say this is the only way they like their coffee, but again, I don’t notice any difference.
 (It all tastes good to me as long as it’s not dark or acidic tasting like Starbucks, ick.)